VintageHighTech/VintageHighTech/README.md

 - 📫 How to reach me chris@vintagehightech.co.uk

 I recently decided to start a new career as a software developer.
 Programming is not completely new to me.
-Many years ago, I studied Computer Science at school & college, but back then I was programming BASIC and COBOL.
+Many years ago, I studied computer science at school & college, but back then I was programming BASIC and COBOL.
 Old school!
 I worked in many different roles in manufacturing & engineering industries.
 Parts of my job already involved bits and pieces of code, chiefly writing rules for parametric models using Autodesk’s proprietary ‘iLogic’ language.